-- 1 Per share numbers have been calculated using the average shares method. - 2 Represents less than \$0.01. - 3 Based on net asset value, which does not reflect the sales charge, redemption fee or contingent deferred sales charge, if applicable.
-Total returns for periods of less than one year are not annualized. - 4 Amount does not reflect net expenses incurred by investment companies in which the Fund may invest. - 5 Computed on an annualized basis. - 6 This expense decrease is reflected in both the net expense and the net investment income (loss) ratios shown above.
+2 Per share number has been calculated using the average shares method.

+3 Based on net asset value, which does not reflect the sales charge, redemption fee or contingent deferred sales charge, if applicable.
+Total returns for periods of less than one year are not annualized.

+- 4 Amount does not reflect net expenses incurred by investment companies in which the Fund may invest. - 5 Computed on an annualized basis. - 6 This expense decrease is reflected in both the net expense and the net investment income ratios shown above.
 Amount does not reflect expense waiver/reimbursement recorded by investment companies in which the Fund may invest. - 7 Securities that mature are considered sales for purposes of this calculation.